ALIYA2Group/Mod20_Segment_1/README.md

 ![image](https://github.com/ALIYA2Group/Mod20_Segment_1/blob/main/Mock%20ML%20Model/images/3.PNG)

 # Dashboard

-There are no deliverables associated with the dashboard for this segment.
+For our Dashboard and Website we would like to connect to the Dataset via Live Data API, Extraction and build the graphs interactivly with the live data connection to Dataset #1.

-ex.
-In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.
+It will be hosted on Heroku.

 ## Result of analysis